Trekking in Bhutan the best way to explore

 All Treks in Bhutan are guided and nights are spent in tents at a designated spot where water and meals will be served.
 Equipment and supplies are carried by pack animals.

-Treks can be customised to suit preferences in facilities offered to number of days.
+Trekking Bhutan packages can be customised to suit preferences in facilities offered to number of days.
 Bhutan luxury trekking packages are also available with beds and hot shower inside a tent.
 Experienced and trained guides and chefs, well versed with all the trekking routes and in handling emergencies, accompany all trekking tours, whether it is a single women trekker or a group.

-Standby helicopter evacuations to address medical or natural emergencies is a standard prerequisite that comes together with the overall trekking package and insurance requirements.
+Standby Bhutan helicopter evacuations to address medical or natural emergencies is a standard prerequisite that comes together with the overall trekking package and insurance requirements.
 Please visit more in our Bhutan trekking page.